We may earn income from links in this post. Please read this Disclosure for details.

 Where to Stay in Puerto Rico

-Check for the best prices for Sandy Beach Hotel.
+Check availability and prices for Sandy Beach Hotel on Booking.com.

-Check for the best prices for the San Juan Marriot Resort & Stellaris Casino.
+Check availability and pricing for the San Juan Marriot Resort & Stellaris Casino.

 We rent our cars on Discovercars.com.
 It’s an online car rental booking site that compares rates from several companies to find the best deal.

 Check for the best car rental rates at Discovercars.com